Personal Injury - Frequently Asked Questions

 At the end of litigation, if Angel Law, P.C. is successful in recovering monetary compensation for you, a percentage of that recovery will be paid for attorney services.
 Contingency fee arrangements make it easier for most people to pursue civil claims, especially injury or negligence claims that are too expensive to pay for on a traditional hourly basis.

 When Angel Law, P.C. accepts a case on a contingency fee basis, no legal fee is payable if Angel Law, P.C. does not recover compensation for the client.
 In other words, if we do not recover compensation for you, we do not receive legal payment.

-Has encyclopedic knowledge of the law and has an extensive network of experts to call on.- Heather A.
+Excellent attorney, highly recommend.
+Very patient, thorough, compassionate, pragmatic and tough.
+Has encyclopedic knowledge of the law and has an extensive network of experts to call on or refer to as necessary.- Heather A.